 Kim Tobin joined CSU in 2003 and was appointed vice president in 2017.
 As vice president, she leads University development efforts and campaign initiatives, alumni and donor relations, University events, and other efforts to build the University’s profile and relationship with donors, alumni, and key constituent groups.

 Tobin began her tenure at CSU as the director of development for the College of Natural Resources (now the Warner College), before she went on to lead development efforts for the College of Liberal Arts for nine years.
 At Colorado State, she has extensive leadership experience in the Division of University Advancement, serving as executive director, assistant vice president, and associate vice president.
 She has previously served in development positions as Lakehead University, and the University of Toronto.
 Born and raised in Canada, Tobin earned a bachelor’s of arts from the University of Toronto and a masters of arts from Saint Mary’s University of Minnesota.
 She earned her Ph.D. in Higher Education Leadership at Colorado State.

-Director of Presidential and Administrative Communications
+Chief of Staff and Director of Presidential Communications

 President/CEO of the Colorado State University Research Foundation